davidtchiu/davidtchiu.github.io/teaching/cs475/lab3/index.md

 newNode->next = NULL;
 ```

 Notice the new operator `->` that can be used to access pointers to `struct`s.
 It automatically dereferences the pointer.
-The alternative way to access `data` and `next` was to use the dereferencing operator and dot-notation, as follows:
+The alternative way to access `data` and `next` is to use dot-notation after de-referencing the struct pointer, as follows:

 ```c
 (*newNode).data = 0;
 (*newNode).next = NULL;
 ```

-The arrow operator `->` provides a cleaner syntax to deference a pointer to a struct data member!!
+But the arrow operator `->` just provides a much cleaner syntax to de-reference a pointer to a struct's data member!